rafaelmtorres/rafaelmtorres.github.com/README.md

 ### Flipp - Toronto 🇨🇦 (Since Oct19)

 **Senior Software Engineer**
-At Flipp, I'm part of one of the company app teams, designing and creating solutions to power our application on the backend side.
-We build APIs using Golang and Rails(Ruby) and producer-consumer applications using Scala, Kafka, and Kafka Streams.
+At Flipp, I work as a back-end engineer for Flipp's app team.
+My responsabilities are:
+- Build and maintain internal APIs used by the Flipp app platform using Golang.
+- Implement and maintain Flipp's search platform.
+- Build ETL and data pipelines using Scala /Java, Kafka, DynamoDB, Kafka Connect.
+- Maintain legacy applications built with Ruby on Rails and MySQL.
+- Mentored junior and intermediate engineers on software development best practices.

 **Tech stack used:** Golang, Ruby, Scala, Rails, Kafka, Kafka Streams, AWS, DynamoDB, MySQL

 ### Awin - Berlin 🇩🇪 (From Feb18 - Sep19)

 **Senior Software Engineer**
 At Awin, I was part of a team responsible for building the company's real-time and historical data reports for publishers and advertisers.
-The team's main focus was to collect real-time data using Kafka, Apache Spark, Hadoop and store them in distributed databases.
-We also provide internal REST APIs using Java, Kotlin, and Spring, to other parts of the platform so they can collect and present data to our clients.
+- Build and maintain REST APIs to surface data to different systems inside the company using Java, Kotlin and Spring.
+- Build data ingestion pipelines systems to consume impression and click data for publishers and advertisers using Kafka, MapReduce, Spark, HDFS, HBase and Cloudera.

 **Tech stack used:** Java, Kotlin, Spring, Docker, Kafka, Apache Spark, HBase, HDFS, Elasticsearch